csf-ngs/hinkskalle/README.md

 ### Access Control

-Currently minimal: fsk admins can push (+ create entites, collections, containers), pull public

-Could

-- default entity (empty name) and/or NGS entity for fsk admins
+Pull is public for all!

+Pushing is restricted to Forskalle users.

-- all fsk users can create and push under their own entity
+- all fsk users can create and push under their own entity (= username)
+- all fsk users can create a collection under the default entity, which belongs to them then
+- admins can push anywhere.

-collections + containers have private flags, cannot be set with singularity client.
-Need web UI, or extra cli
+collections + containers have private flags.
+Entities have `defaultPrivate` flag.
+But this is not implmented, since it cannot be changed with the singularity cli.

-entities have `defaultPrivate` flag.

 ### Tagging

 automatically advance latest tag to last push.
-Could be handled differently (and now is under our control)
+Could be handled differently (and now is under our control) (theoretically at least)

-## Todo

-- cli and/or web UI (search, list, delete)
-- symlinks with nice names

-### Deploy

-- prod container
-- lock down mongodb

 ## Motivation